dholdaway/quickup/README.md

-A short script to setup a apache based webserver. <br>
+A short script to deploy a apache based webserver. <br>

 the script will also install the following Components